JimbobKR18/JFramework/README.md

     - For now, define where the Assets folder for you game is.
   - StateMachine
     - Dictate how an object should go between states.

+  - Common issues
+    - "SDL_main not defined" <-- Don't include any other files named "main", don't have any functions named "main".
+    - "Cannot start program (0xc000022) <-- Verify file permissions on ALL folders and files.